Exploring 20 unique mint varieties

 Apple mint is very well-known and loved for its large, rounded leaves that are typically soft green with a silvery tone.
 The leaves also have a fun, fuzzy texture.
 This variety tends to grow taller than the others.

-Taste: Minty sweet with fruity undertones
+Taste: Minty sweet with crisp, green apple undertones

 Flowers: White